 Referrals about an individual pupil must be made to the borough in which the pupil resides.
-However, advice may always be obtained from the Children's Services department of the school's local authority, regardless of the where the pupil resides.
+However, advice may always be obtained from the Children's Services department of the school's local authority, regardless of where the pupil resides.

 The DSL follows the Levels of Need thresholds from Wandsworth SCP when decisions are made about making referrals.
-Available here:

-https://wscp.org.uk/media/1504/threshold guidance levels of need poster.pdf
+Available here: https://wscp.org.uk/media/xkgm0rib/levels of need framework 2023.pdf